WeblateOrg/weblate/docs/admin/config.rst

 ------------------

 Use simple language codes for default language/country combinations.
-For example a ``fr_FR`` translation will use the ``fr`` language code.
-This is usually the desired behavior as it simplifies listing languages for these default combinations.
+For example an ``fr_FR`` translation will use the ``fr`` language code.
+This is usually the desired behavior, as it simplifies listing languages for these default combinations.

 Turn this off if you want to different translations for each variant.